skycoin/cx-evolves/cxexecutes/worker/README.md

 CX executes worker executes the cx program and send back the output.

-The base port number is 9090.
-So for example, when deploying three workers, these are their port numbers: first worker - 9090 second worker - 9091 third worker - 9092

 ### Deployment of Worker
 For more information, run
 ```